 - consultation with teaching and academic staff regarding coursework (if required)

 - support staff to assist with organisation and planning, notetaking or reading assistance

 Please note that appropriate reasonable adjustments are determined on an individual basis.
 Students registering with the Inclusion and Accessibility services will work with a Disability Advisor to determine which reasonable adjustments will best support them throughout their course of study.

 To ensure that you receive all relevant assistance available, it is important that you register with the Inclusion and Accessibility service as early as possible.
 This will allow sufficient time to organise your support requirements, as some assistive services can take up to several weeks to organise.

 How to Register

-- Download the Student Registration form (Large print version) and complete the disclosure section.
+- Download the Student Registration form or the Carer Registration form and complete the disclosure section.

 - Consult the CQUni Handbook to be familiar with your course structure and unit profiles.
 Check if there are residential schools, fieldwork/clinical placements and/or work experience involved in your course.
 Make sure you have read the course inherent requirements, online learning components of your units, learning assessments, and learning outcomes for each unit.